mprobson/csc110-hw03/README.md

 ## The global variable `grades`

-The list variable `grades` is declred at the top and outside any function.
+The list variable `grades` is declared at the top and outside any function.
 This makes it a member of the **global context** and visible to all functions.

   * This variable is initialized with 5 zeros inside.
   * If you modify this list while inside any function, the global variable will be modified.
-However, you *need* to tell pythn that you intend to use the `global grades` so make sure you put that at the top of the function.
+However, you *need* to tell Python that you intend to use the `global grades` so make sure you put that at the top of the function.
   * You can overwrite a value at some index `idx` with the number `num` by using the command:
     ```
     grades[idx] = num
     ```
-  * remember that the only valid indices that you can use for the variable `grades` are 0 through 4 (because we only havea total of 5).
+  * remember that the only valid indices that you can use for the variable `grades` are 0 through 4 (because we only have a total of 5).

 ## Task 1: read_five_ints